Renz00/nuxt-music/README.md

 ## Setup

+Clone repository using git clone https://github.com/Renz00/nuxt-music.git

-Make sure to install the dependencies:
+cd into porject directory and make sure to install the dependencies:

 ```bash
 # npm